 |Home | Committees | Scholarships | Board of Directors | Contact Us|

-Paul Darley, President and COO, W.S.
+Paul C. Darley, Chairman, CEO & President, W.S.
 Darley & Co.

 Richard M. Deschauer, CPCM, Fellow, Director of Contracts and Compliance, DRS Power & Control Technologies, Inc. / DRS Power & Environmental Systems

-Bill Hughes is a partner of the law firm of Whyte Hirschboeck Dudek, and chairs the Firm’s Government Contract practice.
+Bill Hughes is a partner of the law firm of Husch Blackwell LLP, and is member of firm's government contracts practice group.
 Mr. Hughes has extensive experience in the award, protest, and litigation of competitively bid and publicly awarded contracts.
 He counsels clients on all aspects of government contracts including audits, bids, changes, costs, claims, intellectual property rights, terminations and negotiations.
-He regularly assists clients in complying with export control and International Traffic in Arms Regulations requirements.
-He also represents clients on protests before the Government Accountability Office and contract disputes before the various boards of contract appeals and the U.S. Court of Federal Claims.
-In addition, Mr. Hughes counsels clients on a variety of business and corporate matters.
-Prior to joining WHD, Mr. Hughes was an attorney for the U.S. Air Force at the Air Force Contract Law Center where he served as senior legal counsel for a number of major procurement programs and represented the Government on bid protests before the Government Accountability Office and contract disputes before the Armed Services Board of Contract Appeals.
-He also has a Masters of Law in Government Procurement from George Washington University (with highest honors).
-He is the founder and Past President of Wisconsin Chapter of the National Contract Management Association, and he serves as a member of the Board of Directors and as General Counsel for the Wisconsin Procurement Institute.
+He regularly represents clients on protests before the Government Accountability Office and contract disputes before the various boards of contract appeals and the U.S. Court of Federal Claims.
+In addition, Mr. Hughes counsels clients on a variety of business, corporate and employment matters.
+Prior to entering the private practice of law, Mr. Hughes was a commissioned officer and an attorney for the U.S. Air Force and served as senior legal counsel for a number of major procurement programs.
+He also represented the Government on bid protests before the Government Accountability Office and contract disputes before the Armed Services Board of Contract Appeals.
+He is a recipient of the Air Force Meritorious Service Medal.
+Mr. Hughes is a graduate of the United States Air Force Academy and Marquette University Law School, and he has a Masters of Law in Government Procurement from George Washington University (with highest honors).
+He is the founder and Past President of Wisconsin Chapter of the National Contract Management Association, and he serves as Chair of the Board of Directors and General Counsel of the Wisconsin Procurement Institute.

-Aina Vilumsons, Executive Director, Wisconsin Procurement nstitute (WPI)
+Aina Vilumsons, Executive Director / CEO, Wisconsin Procurement Institute (WPI)

 Aina Vilumsons has worked with the Wisconsin Procurement Institute (WPI) since 1997 and has served as Executive Director since 2000.
-The Wisconsin Procurement Institute (WPI), a non-profit organization established in 1987, is an outgrowth of then Congressman Les Aspin’s efforts to help Wisconsin businesses win federal contracts, especially defense contracts.
-She is currently serves on the Executive Board of WPI, as President of the Wisconsin Chapter of the National Contract Management Association, as Secretary for the Great Lakes Chapter of the Society of American Military Engineers, and as a Board Member of the Wisconsin Employer Support of the Guard and Reserve.
-She is the co-chair of the 2014 National Small Business Conference.
-Prior to coming to WPI, Ms. Vilumsons she was the General Manager of a Department of Defense contractor, Business Analyst for a large Milwaukee based manufacturer and Trust /Investment Analyst.
+The Wisconsin Procurement Institute (WPI), a non-profit organization established in 1987, is an outgrowth of then Congressman Les Aspin's efforts to help Wisconsin businesses win federal contracts, especially defense contracts.
+She currently serves on the Executive Board of WPI, as Treasurer of the Wisconsin Chapter of the National Contract Management Association, as Secretary for the Great Lakes Chapter of the Society of American Military Engineers, and as a Board Member of the Wisconsin Employer Support of the Guard and Reserve.
 Ms. Vilumsons received her BS degree from the University of Minnesota and her MBA from Marquette University.

 |Copyright © 2011 National Defense Industrial Association, Great Lakes Chapter